TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

 [Snd] Send Source Macro directly
 [Sav] Save Source Macro to Flash (if not saved)
 [Tmr] Macro Timer options (One-shot or Repeat)

+Note: The Macro Destination [Dst] is also referred to as the Target Macro in some cases.

 Note: To choose between Macro A = 1 to 99 does not require 99 key-presses - just hold the [Num] key down for key-repeat - it cycles through 1-99 in about 5 seconds.